Tenset Price Reaches $0.29 (10SET)

 Tenset Profile

-Tenset is a token.
-Its genesis date was January 30th, 2021.
-Tenset’s total supply is 156,354,773 tokens and its circulating supply is 39,143,126 tokens.
-Tenset’s official message board is www.linkedin.com/company/tenset.
-The official website for Tenset is tenset.io.
+Tenset (10SET) is a token.
+It was first traded on January 30th, 2021.
+Tenset’s total supply is 156,354,349 tokens and its circulating supply is 39,168,955 tokens.
 Tenset’s official Twitter account is @tenset_io and its Facebook page is accessible here.
+Tenset’s official website is tenset.io.
+The official message board for Tenset is www.linkedin.com/company/tenset.

 10SET is a deflationary token based on the BNB chain.
 This utility token powers the diverse Tenset ecosystem acting as the native currency for all services.
 This includes access to the Tenset launchpad, Infinity Airdrop platform, and NFT Marketplace.
 To participate in launches users need to buy 10SET tokens and lock them from their private wallet.
 The supply of 10SET token is actively burned to reduce total supply.”

-It is usually not possible to buy alternative cryptocurrencies such as Tenset directly using US dollars.
-Investors seeking to trade Tenset should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Tenset using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Tenset directly using U.S. dollars.
+Investors seeking to trade Tenset should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Tenset using one of the exchanges listed above.

 Receive News & Updates for Tenset Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tenset and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.